nukopian/DBIx-Squirrel/docs/POD/README.md

     # MySQL, MariaDB and legacy
     $sth = $dbh->prepare('SELECT * FROM product WHERE id=?');

+    # Statements can be presented as arrays of smaller strings,
+    # which will be concatenated before use, using a single SPACE
+    # as a separator.
+This is true of "prepare", "prepare_cached",
+    # "iterate", "do", and "results" methods.
+    $sth = $dbh->prepare([
+        'SELECT *',
+        'FROM product',
+        'WHERE id=?',
+    ]);

     # Able to bind values to individual parameters for both positional
     # and named placeholder schemes.